LouisY06/FitDuo/frontend/FIREBASE_SETUP.md

 - `frontend/src/config/firebase.ts` - Firebase initialization
 - `frontend/src/services/auth.ts` - Authentication service with Firebase integration
+- `.env.example` - Template file (committed to repo)
-- `.env.local` - Your local environment variables (create this file)
+- `.env.local` - Your local environment variables (create this file, NOT committed)

+## Sharing with Team Members

+**Important**: `.env.local` is gitignored and not shared in the repository.

+To share Firebase credentials with your frontend developer:

+1. **Option 1**: Share the Firebase config values directly (they're safe to share - these are public client-side credentials)
+2. **Option 2**: Give them access to Firebase Console so they can get the values themselves
+3. **Option 3**: They can copy `.env.example` and you provide the actual values

+See `DEVELOPER_SETUP.md` for detailed instructions for new developers.

 ## Next Steps